petterhh/ndt-tools/README.md

 This repository provides resources based on the Norwegian Dependency Treebank (NDT), which can be applied to Norwegian text.
-It provides a data set split (training/dev/test) of the treebank as well as PoS tagger models and syntactic parser models trained on the training data in the treebank, to be applied to Norwegian.
+It provides a data set split (training/dev/test) of the treebank as well as PoS tagger models and syntactic parser models trained on the training data in the treebank.
 These resources are the results of Hohle (2016).

 ## Optimized PoS tag set
 Hohle (2016) proposes a tag set optimized for syntactic parsing of Norwegian,